-Sarah E. Fredericks, Assistant Professor; Ph.D., Boston University.
+Sarah E. Fredericks, Associate Professor; Ph.D., Boston University.
 Environmental ethics (Christian and philosophical); science and religion; science and Christianity; science and Islam; Christian theology; sustainable energy; indicator development.

 Robert L. Frodeman, Professor; Ph.D., Pennsylvania State University.
 Continental philosophy; environmental ethics and philosophy; philosophy of science policy; science and technology studies; theory and practice of interdisciplinarity.

-Eugene C. Hargrove, Professor and Director of Graduate Studies; Ph.D., University of Missouri.
+Eugene C. Hargrove, Professor; Ph.D., University of Missouri.
 Environmental philosophy; nature aesthetics; history of ideas behind environmental thought; contemporary philosophy; Wittgenstein.